 The Stevenson Companion Animal Life-Care Center provides the physical, emotional, and medical needs of companion animals whose owners are no longer able to provide that care.
 Clients of the center include pet owners who want to assure their pet’s future prior to entering a retirement home, being hospitalized for an extended period, or predeceasing a pet.

-We invite you to visit the center located on the Texas A&M campus, adjacent to the College of Veterinary Medicine & Biomedical Sciences.
-Please let us know in advance, so that the director of the center or a representative can be available to talk with you.
-For your convenience, we have provided a map.
+We invite you to visit the center located on the Texas A&M campus, adjacent to the College of Veterinary Medicine & Biomedical Sciences (CVM).
+Please let us know in advance so that the director of the center or a representative can be available to talk with you.

 - Newsletter 2016-2017